miguelriemoliveira/RustBot/README.md

 # RustBot
 Software tools for the project Sistemas Embarcados de Vistoria (SEV).
 We refer to the hardware platform as RustBot because the AVT Mako cameras look kind of rusty (sorry for the lack of creativity).

+If you want to use windows for connecting to the sensor check out this [repository](https://github.com/carlosmccosta/RustBotCSharp)

 ## Table of Contents

 * [The Robot](#therobot)